 If your inspector has to parachute into a remote wooded area and hike 23 miles to your home, trust me, they’re going to charge you more.
 Seriously though, the farther you are from civilization and the harder it is to get to, expect to pay some kind of premium or trip fee.

-OK I understand that I may have to pay for more the home I’m buying but do I actually NEED any of the extras the inspector is recommending?
+OK I understand that I may have to pay more for the home I’m buying but do I actually NEED any of the extras the inspector is recommending?

 Again it depends, but I’ll cover the major ones below and let you decide.

 Personally I think this is some serious James Bond stuff and would recommend it just for the cool factor.
 But all that aside, opting to find a home inspector who offers infrared scanning, has GOOD equipment (very important) and knows how to use that equipment (also very important) is a great idea.